|

 of the bearing wall.
 Then remove the bearing wall and cut the joists as needed.
 Insert the new beam and install a hanger for

 each joist.
 Posts will also be needed to support this new beam.
-The size of the beam required will vary with the span,

 load and lumber grade.
 Beam sizing like this is work for a civil engineer.
 In some communities, you’ll need the approval